baw-de/HydBCsForOF/README.md

 Take care: The entries for e.g. "xmin" (or any other boundary) in one of the files must fit to the entries for "xmin" (or any other boundary) in the other files.
 Entries for a boundary must be changed in all files, not only in one!

-You can use the entries in all files for
+You can use the entries in all files of inter/0/bak for

 - "xmin" as an example for a fixed flowrate
 - "xmax" as an example for a fixed water level